gaia-docker/tugbot-parse/README.md

 # tugbot-parse
-*tugbot-parse* is a small utility for converting a JUnit XML into JSON that will be index into elasticsearch in order analyze using kibana
+*tugbot-parse* is a small utility for converting a JUnit XML into JSON.

 ##How to install: